corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-vault-query.md

 ## Pagination

-The API provides support for paging where large numbers of results are expected (by default, a page size is set to 200 results).
-Defining a sensible default page size enables efficient checkpointing within flows, and frees the developer from worrying about pagination where result sets are expected to be constrained to 200 or fewer entries.
-Where large result sets are expected (such as using the RPC API for reporting and/or UI display), it is strongly recommended to define a `PageSpecification` to correctly process results with efficient memory utilisation.
-A fail-fast mode is in place to alert API users to the need for pagination where a single query returns more than 200 results and no `PageSpecification` has been supplied.
+The API supports paging if you expect many results.
+The default page size shows 200 results.
+This enables efficient checkpointing within flows, and means you don't have to worry about pagination if you expect fewer than 200 results.
+If you expect more than 200 results (for example, if you are using the RPC API for reporting and/or UI display), define a `PageSpecification` to process results correctly with efficient memory utilisation.
+A fail-fast mode alerts you to the need for pagination if a single query returns more than 200 results and no
+`PageSpecification` has been supplied.

 Here’s a query that extracts every unconsumed `ContractState` from the vault in pages of size 200, starting from the